Stegoceras: Classification

 A 2013 phylogenetic analysis by Evans and colleagues found that some flat-headed pachycephalosaur genera were more closely related to "fully" domed taxa than to the "incompletely" domed Stegoceras, which suggests they represent juveniles of domed taxa, and that flat heads do not indicate taxonomic affinities.
-The cladogram below shows the placement of Stegoceras within Pachycephalosauridae according to Schott et al., 2016:
+The cladogram below shows the placement of Stegoceras within Pachycephalosauridae according to Schott and colleagues, 2016:

 The biogeography and early evolutionary history of pachycephalosaurs is poorly understood, and can only be clarified by new discoveries.
 Pachycephalosaurs appear abruptly in the fossil record, and are present in both North America and Asia, so it is unknown when they first originated, and from which direction they dispersed.
 The oldest known members of the group (such as Acrotholus) are "fully domed" and known from the Santonian stage of the Late Cretaceous period (about 84 million years ago).
 This is before the supposedly more primitive Stegoceras from the Middle Campanian (77 million years ago) and Homalocephale from the Early Maastrichtian (70 million years ago), so the doming of the skull may be a homoplastic trait (a form of convergent evolution).
 The late occurrence of pachycephalosaurs compared to the related ceratopsians indicates a long ghost lineage (inferred, but missing from the fossil record) spanning 66 million years, from the Late Jurassic to the Cretaceous.
 Since pachycephalosaurs were mainly small, this may be due to taphonomic bias; smaller animals are less likely to be preserved through fossilisation.
 More delicate bones are also less likely to be preserved, which is why pachycephalosaurs are mainly known from their robust skulls.